 To get super clean slices of cake, I run my knife under hot water before cut it!
 I also cut the cake when it’s still slightly chilled, so that each slice keeps its shape.

-If you try this snowflake cake recipe, be sure to tag me @chelsweets, and use the #chelsweets!
-I love seeing all of your creations <3
+If you try this snowflake cake recipe, please tag me @chelsweets and use the #chelsweets so I can see your beautiful creations!!

 Blue Velvet Cake Layers